AltitudeCoder/ezra-playwright-python/Ezra_Test_Cases.md

 **Priority:** P1 – Critical
 **Type:** Functional
 **Status:** Not Executed
-**Description of Importance:**
-If a new user is unable to create an account, no further steps in the flow can proceed.
+**Description of Importance:**  If a new visitor is unable to create an account, the entire onboarding flow breaks.
+Account creation is the front door for all subsequent actions; booking scans, managing appointments, and accessing results.
+Ensuring this step works reliably is foundational to the Ezra experience.

 ---